Manuel Macià: Manegerial career

 Throughout his career, Macià demonstrated a nobility and honesty that earned him the respect and admiration of those who knew him, hence why he was the team's captain and coach between the board and the team.
 Together with Blázquez and Cervera, he was in charge of the administrative direction of Hércules when the civil war broke out, in which the club was left lacking members and activity.
 In the 1943–44 season, he replaced Luis Urquiri as the club's coach, thus performing the functions of a player-coach for Hèrcules, overseeing a total of 26 matches and achieving a record of 9 wins, 4 draws, and 13 losses; he was replaced by Pagaza.

 In 1949, Macià was named an Honorary Member of Hércules "in response to his efforts and sacrifices to always maintain the good name of our colors".
 And in fact, he remained linked to Hércules for almost 20 years despite having had higher offers from Real Madrid in 1933 or Barcelona in 1943, with the former offering Hércules' salary multiplied by five.
-Many agree that if he had signed for a bigger club, he would have been international with the Spanish national team.
+Many agree that if he had signed for a bigger club, he would have been played internationally with the Spain national team.